Jason Ivy: Music career

 Roberts’ interest in music began at a very young age, when he would sing along to whatever was playing on the radio.
 Growing up, Roberts’ parents consistently played music across a large span of genres.
 His father enjoyed music, owning a large catalog of digitally downloaded albums and physical CDs.

 Jason’s favorite songs as a child were "I Wanna Know" by Joe, "Keep Ya Head Up" by Tupac, and "If I Ain’t Got You" by Alicia Keys.
 He grew up on the music that the older generation enjoyed, and this influenced his soulful, melodic sound.

-Surely, the Chris Brown and Mariah Carey concerts he attended as a child shaped his perspective on musical artists as well.
+The Chris Brown and Mariah Carey concerts he attended as a child may have shaped his perspective on musical artists as well.

 Jason began writing poetry and songs as early as eighth grade, when he noticed the apparent link between written poetry and musical rhythm.

 In his freshman year of high school, Roberts tried his hand at music production as part of a Technology class centered on Apple products.
 Naturally, he learned his technique on Garageband, and produced his first instrumental for the class final.
 His production was compared to that of Kid Cudi, who he played heavily during his high school days, along with Alternative Rock bands like My Chemical Romance, Green Day, Kings of Leon and many others.

 Roberts started performing live in venues across the Chicago area with the Soul Children of Chicago.
 This acclimated him to the concepts of live performance and touring, with long hours of practice, sound checks, and extensive travel time.

 At the University of Pennsylvania, Jason continued to advance his music career, adding a cappella to his growing repertoire.
-He joined The Inspiration A Cappella Group as a tenor, and had solos on songs like Butterflies by Michael Jackson and Can You Stand the Rain by Boyz II Men.
+He joined The Inspiration A Cappella Group as a tenor.

 Roberts then left The Inspiration to join The Collctve and explore the more collaborative side of music with “a diverse network of creatives, risk-takers, innovators, and collaborators coast to coast.”
 (2) Jason recorded two songs with them, titled “Freshman Cypher” and “Don’t Mind.”